Babes in Bagdad

 Babes in Bagdad is a 1952 American comedy film directed by Edgar G. Ulmer and starring Paulette Goddard and Gypsy Rose Lee.

 Plot

-Arabian Nights princess Kyra goes on strike demanding equal rights for women, to the frustration of caliph Hassan.
-Supported by the caliph's godson, Ezar, Kyra enables the caliph to see the error of his polygamous ways, and he eventually settles down with his favourite wife, Zohara.
+Arabian princess Kyra begins a strike, demanding equal rights for women, to the frustration of caliph Hassan.
+Supported by the Hassan's godson Ezar, Kyra enables Hassan to see the error of his polygamous ways.
+Hassan eventually selects his favorite wife, Zohara.